deceptionagent/clkit/readme.txt

 CLKVerb
 Defines a single verb by name (e.g., the "compare" part of `tmutil compare`) and a block to be executed when the user invokes the verb.
+The block recieves a reduced argv that contains only the arguments to the right of the verb.
+You can pass this array directly to a CLKOptArgParser.

 CLKVerbDepot
 A very simple class that acts as a lookup table for defined verbs.